More and more people are discovering the benefits of cleansing their auras with baths.

 Have a Foot Bath

-Hopefully, you found this article helpful.
+Hopefully, these cleanse aura bath ideas have been helpful.
 Let me know how you like to make your aura cleansing bath in the comments below!
 I’ll add your ‘recipe’ if I think others might also like to try it out!